Bill-Remy/surfs_up/README.md

 <p>
 <figure>

-As a final element of analysis, W. Avy should consider looking average high and low values for rain and temperature in a time series by month.
+As a final element of analysis, W Avy should consider looking average high and low values for rain and temperature in a time series by month.
 This view could be presented as line charts over time or with additional queries presented as a series box plots by month.